 - Now, we choose Page_Setup which allows configuring different printing settings in their configuration.

 - Then, we specify our landscape orientation using Orientation = xlLandscape.

 - Again, we specify our pages height and wide on one page to fit using FitToPagesTall = 1 and FitToPagesWide = 1.

 - Finally, we specify our print area using PrintArea = “A1:E26”.

 - Here, you will see the results of the worksheet on one printable page.

 In this article, I’ve covered 3 handy methods to Fit to page in Excel.
 I sincerely hope you enjoyed and learned a lot from this article.
-Additionally, if you want to read more articles on Excel, you may visit our website, Exceldemy.
 If you have any questions, comments, or recommendations, kindly leave them in the comment section below.